Ryurin/Python_GedLib/README.rst

 This library allow to compute edit distance between two graphs.
 You have to follow these steps to use it :

--Add your graphs (GXL files, NX Structures or your structure, make sure that the internal type is the same) -Choose your cost function
+- Add your graphs (GXL files, NX Structures or your structure, make sure that the internal type is the same)
+- Choose your cost function
--Init your environnment (After that, the cost function and your graphs can't be modified) -Choose your method computation
+- Init your environnment (After that, the cost function and your graphs can't be modified)
+- Choose your method computation
--Run the computation with the IDs of the two graphs.
-You can have the ID when you add the graph or with some functions -Find the result with differents functions (NodeMap, edit distance, etc)
+- Run the computation with the IDs of the two graphs.
+You can have the ID when you add the graph or with some functions
+- Find the result with differents functions (NodeMap, edit distance, etc)

 Here is an example of code with GXL graphs::